Convert RTF to RST

 Q: How do I create headers in RST?

-Q: What are RST directives?
+Q: What are RST directives and roles?

 Q: How do I create tables in RST?